 Please avoid talking about WWII.
 There are still scars throughout this wonderful country from it, and it’s best to be avoided at all costs.
-We know that the Third Reich touched many countries the world over and we are not alone in that but we simply do not like to talk about it.
-The events are simply too horrific and too close to home for Londoners to talk about it openly.
+We know that the Third Reich touched many countries the world over, and we are not alone in that, but we simply do not like to talk about it.
+The events are simply too horrific and too close to home for Londoners to talk about openly.

 The last topic is one I’m sure you’ve all done.
 For some reason, Americans are fascinated with the British accent.
-There are countless hosts of TV shows in American with British accents but please make no mistake about it.
-When you are in London, it is you with the funny accent so please do not correct pronunciation.
+There are countless hosts of TV shows in America with British accents, but please make no mistake about it.
+When you are in London, it is you with a funny accent so please do not correct pronunciation.

 Conversation as an Art

 Words that come up such as ‘nice’, ‘good’, or ‘fine’ never reflect their true meaning.
 In most cases, they mean the polar opposite but are simply too polite to come clean about it.
-Now if you hear a Londoner use ‘marvelous’, ‘delightful’, or ‘jolly good’ in describing something now that is telling you that whatever the topic or whatever the statement that person is ok.
+Now, if you hear a Londoner use ‘marvelous’, ‘delightful’, or ‘jolly good’ in describing something, that is telling you that whatever the topic or whatever the statement that person is ok.
 Anything less than those words to describe something is simply abysmal.

 Another thing that throws the delivery is the use of sarcasm.
 It’s a trademark we take great pride in.
 Londoners are able to say the stupidest things on the planet with an absolute straight face and capable of pulling off the most sarcastic pun without batting an eye.
 In other words, take everything a Londoner says with a grain of salt.